-Figure 8.1 Participatory Community Development - There You Go!
+Figure 8.1 Participatory community development - there you go!

 Reproduced by kind permission of Oren Ginzburg and Survival International from Oren Ginzburg (2006) There You Go!

-Published by Survival International.
+Published by Survival International

-There is also an interesting parallel to be drawn from the application of Goffman's (1997) writings on the presentation of self in everyday life, to the staged authenticity thesis in tourism and the application of participation processes through techniques such as PRA.
-Kothari (2001: 148) argues that PRA represents an act with participants performing distinct, 'contrived' roles and practitioners or facilitators acting as 'stage managers or directors who guide, and attempt to delimit' the performance of participants.
-In this way only partial or distorted representations of everyday lives are offered up or participants provide the information they believe is required to secure support and manipulate interpretations to serve their interests (Mosse 2001); as Cooke (2001: 111) suggests, 'participatory processes may lead a group to say what it is they think you and everyone else want to hear, rather than what they truly believe'.
+as PRA.
+Kothari argues that PRA represents an act with participants performing distinct, 'contrived' roles and practitioners or facilitators acting as 'stage managers or directors who guide, and attempt to delimit' the performance of participants (2001: 148).
+In this way only partial or distorted representations of everyday lives are offered up or participants provide the information they believe is required to secure support and manipulate interpretations to serve their interests (Mosse, 2001); as Cooke suggests 'participatory processes may lead a group to say what it is they think you and everyone else want to hear, rather than what they truly believe' (2001: 111).

 A further point of criticism is the degree to which participation manages to challenge the traditional top-down and mechanistic approach to development practice.
-As Mosse (2001: 24) argues, rather than 'local knowledge' structuring and modifying development projects, formulaic project frameworks (such as widely used logical frameworks) relying on participatory planning techniques, in effect structure and articulate the local knowledge.
-As such there is evidence that development practice is increasingly influenced by western managerialist thinking, especially human resource management (Taylor 2001).
+As Mosse argues, rather than 'local knowledge' structuring and modifying development projects, formulaic project frameworks (such as widely used logical frameworks) relying on participatory planning techniques, in effect structure and articulate the local knowledge (2001: 24).
+As such there is evidence that development practice is increasingly influenced by western managerialist thinking, especially human resource management (Taylor, 2001).

-Third, and as Cleaver (2001: 53) forcefully argues, an emphasis on perfecting method has inevitably resulted in a belief in problem solving through participation 'rather than problematization, critical engagement and class'; and this belief in problem solving through participation fails to acknowledge the structures of power, both within so-called 'communities' and between these communities and outsiders conducting participatory exercises.
-This neutralisation of power structures and political priorities is also a noted limitation of the sustainable livelihood approach (Beall 2002; Carney 1998; Carney et al. 1999; Devas 2002) to development, of which participation is a critical element.
+Third, and as Cleaver forcefully argues, an emphasis on perfecting method has inevitably resulted in a belief in problem solving through participation 'rather than problematization, critical engagement and class' (2001: 53); and this belief in problem solving through participation fails to acknowledge the structures of power, both within so-called 'communities' and between these communities and outsiders conducting participatory exercises.
+This neutralisation of power structures and political priorities is also a noted limitation of the sustainable livelihood approach (Beall, 2002; Carney, 1998; Carney et al., 1999; Devas, 2002) to development, of which participation is a critical element.
 This aspect is especially significant within the overall context of this book, with its emphasis on uneven and unequal structures and relations of power.

 The problems start with the notion of a community as the "natural" social entity' (Cleaver 2001: 44) and identifiable reality, and the manner in which the heterogeneity and unequal access to power is assumed away.
 There exists a further assumption that members of a community are willing and able to participate equally.
 This has been an enduring debate and problem within community development studies.
-The emphasis on solidarity in communities together with a closed and bounded conceptualisation of place, culture and community (S. Hall 1995; Massey 1991, 1993, 1995a) leads to the relegation of conflict and exclusion in communities, and a failure to understand social and power structures that greatly influence the conduct and outcome of participatory processes.
+The emphasis on solidarity in communities together with a closed and bounded conceptualisation of place, culture and community (Hall, 1995; Massey, 1991, 1993, 1995a) leads to the relegation of conflict and exclusion in communities, and a failure to understand social and power structures that greatly influence the conduct and outcome of participatory processes.